njmcode/blog/_posts/2018-04-25-writing-tech-talks.md

 Knowing the scope and focus of your talk is important for keeping yourself on track and not letting the content stray too far from the subject.
 A good rule of thumb is: if you can't write the synopsis of your talk in a Tweet, it's probably too complex.
 Refine and simplify it until you can.
 It will make writing it easier, and is more likely to hold the audience's attention.

 Establishing some premise or context for _why_ you're speaking on a subject, and why/how it might be of interest, can also keep you on track.
 It can help your confidence when it comes to delivery as well; it establishes a 'reason for being here'.
-For example, just giving a straight tech talk on CSS performance is useful, but might be a little dry or directionless; establishing up-front that CSS performance will impact the experience of people on low-powered devices (perhaps backed up with some relevant usage data) adds a human element and context for the discussion, for speaker _and_ audience.
+For example, just giving a straight tech talk on CSS performance is useful, but might be a little dry or directionless; establishing up-front that CSS performance will impact [the experience of people on low-powered devices](https://developers.google.com/web/billions/){:target="_blank"} (perhaps backed up with some relevant usage data) adds a human element and context for the discussion, for speaker _and_ audience.
 It gives people a 'way in' to your talk.

 If, as discussed, you are passionate about the subject, setting context may be simple for you.
 Don't be afraid to show your passion.
 Loving a topic is a good enough reason to talk about it.